 These fascinating creatures have unique adaptations to help them survive in their harsh environment.

-They are nocturnal and have large, sensitive ears to detect predators such as owls and jackals.
-They also have large, powerful hind legs that allow them to escape quickly from danger.
+They are nocturnal and have large, sensitive ears that detect predators such as owls and jackals.
+Their large, powerful hind legs allow them to escape quickly from danger.

 Springhares are herbivores and feed on various plants, including grasses and herbs.
 They are also known to eat bark and roots in times of scarcity.